petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### Why was this change made?

-This change was introduced to remove duplicate models and services in Liferay portal.
+This change removes duplicate models and services in Liferay portal.

 ## Mini Compare Widget + Mini Compare Component